caganselim/cuda-convolution/README.md

-# cuda-convolution => An implementation of convolution operation on CUDA
+## cuda-convolution - An implementation of convolution operation on CUDA

+This code is operational for global memory implementation.
+Shared memory implementation is not optimized.